 8. Encourage Collaborative Content

 Content written alone is only going to go so far in its ability to help customers solve problems.
 The quality of the knowledge lessens.
 Make sure to reach out to your team members–across the organization–to incorporate applicable subject matter experts.

 When individuals come together and share internal knowledge, the writing provides more value to the customer.
 As you work on writing knowledge base articles to reduce support tickets, make sure you bring together as many minds as you can.

 For example, content writers can work with the product development team to understand the new features and how they can be explained in the simplest language.
 The marketing team can also contribute by providing information about the latest updates on the company or industry trends.
 In this way, you can create a knowledge base that is not only informative but also up-to-date and relevant.

 9. Use Visuals to Make Your Content More Engaging

-Here’s where gif creation and screen recording software like Zight (formerly CloudApp) really shines as far as improving the value add of your Knowledge Base is concerned.
+Here’s where gif creation and screen recording software like Zight really shines as far as improving the value add of your knowledge base is concerned.
 The human brain processes visuals 60,000 times faster than text.
-This means that when you use images, gifs and tutorials in your articles, you are able to convey more information in less time.
+This means that when you use images, gifs, and tutorials in your articles, you can convey more information in less time.